romarcg/thymio_course_skeleton/how_to_thymio/README.md

 To properly power-off the MyT:

-1. Press and hold the `back` arrow (about 5s) until a sound triggers.
+1. Press and hold the `back` arrow (about 5s) until a sound is triggered.
 This will start the shutdown process of both the base and the main computer.
 2. Wait until the base restarts (there will be a short sound).
 This will be an indication that the main computer has turned-down correctly.
 Additionally, verify that only the red LED on top of the main computer is on, the blue one should be off.
 > As the base has restarted lights should be on (this is normal).
 3. At this point turn down the main switch of the main computer.
 4. Press and hold the middle button on the base until this is switched off.
-A sound will trigger and the lights will turn off.
+A sound will be triggered and the lights will turn off.

-## Update software in thymio (ONLY FOR INTERNAL DEVELOPMENT):
+## Update software in MyT

 > This process is only for internal development **do not** use it unless it is explicitly requested.